qyh214/wow_addons_private_use/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v81
+## Changed in v82

-* Undermine: add quest for Gallagio Garbage and move it to the side of the map
+* Undermine: add some missing loot, and a hidden shirt
-* World bosses: add the Gobfather
+* Delves: story progress achievements weren't showing on the Undermine delve tooltips